boostorg/redis/README.md

 # Callbacks

-It is possible to set some callbacks as shown in the example bellow
+The example below shows how to specify the connection and message callbacks

 ```cpp
 void example3()